-The mission of the communication disorders program is to prepare students for graduate work in the area of communication disorders and then to model, as professional clinicians, the compassion of Jesus in working with people disabled by communication disorders.
+The mission of the communication disorders degree is to prepare students for graduate work in the area of communication disorders and then to model, as professional clinicians, the compassion of Jesus in working with people disabled by communication disorders.

-Why choose communication disorders at Geneva College?
+Why choose communication disorders major at Geneva College?

 - Distinct Christian approach toward course content and patient interaction.

 - Small classes promote a positive learning environment which encourages frequent interaction with faculty and the development of long term relationships with faculty and peers.

 - Excellent clinical experience and preparation for graduate school.